Parental conflict can be a huge source of stress for parents and children alike

 This is why it’s very important that we all maintain impulse control when strong emotions rise up.
 This might read or feel like emotional repression but it’s more about healthy and responsible management of our emotions.

-Organizing an active listening partnership with another adult – also equally relevant to organizing shared listening times with your partner.
+Organising an active listening partnership with another adult – also equally relevant to organising shared listening times with your partner.

-When one person is in defensive mode, it’s hard for them to be aware that the other feels attacked.
-For most couples I talk to this process doesn’t tend to be very smooth and indeed leads to lots of defensiveness (denying that he said what he said is often a defensive tactic that people use to attempt to avoid possible conflict).
-So for the parent on the outside whose calmer to come in and intervene in a way that feels supportive and helpful, this usually needs to be agreed previously.
-The agreement helps the parent intervening to feel less anxious about the reaction, hence more able to stay calm and be empathic and supportive.
-And the prior agreement helps the parent losing their patience in the midst of a power struggle with their child to be better able to perceive the intervention as support and not feel so threatened/ criticized/defensive.
+For most couples I talk to, this process doesn’t tend to be very smooth.
+Indeed it leads to lots of defensiveness.
+Denying that he/she said what they said is often a defensive tactic used to attempt to avoid taking responsibility.
+So for the parent who’s calmer to come in and intervene in a way that feels supportive and helpful, this usually needs to be agreed upon previously.
+The agreement helps the parent intervening to feel less anxious about the reaction.
+Hence more able to stay calm and be empathic and supportive.
+And the prior agreement helps the parent losing their patience in the midst of a power struggle with their child to be better able to perceive the intervention as support.
+Rather than feeling so threatened/criticised/defensive.

-Unfortunately, most people didn’t experience a lot of truly peaceful loving support from another family member when they got into conflict as a child with a parent or sibling.
-Most of us learned that these were highly risky times and learned to expect criticism, anger or rejection at these times and these patterns are deeply hardwired.
+Unfortunately, most people didn’t experience a lot of truly peaceful loving support from another family member as a child when they got into conflict with a parent or sibling.
+Most of us learned that these were highly risky times.
+We learned to expect criticism, anger or rejection at these times and these patterns are deeply hardwired.